Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Related work

 \subsection{Concept Drift Detection in Wireless}

-When it comes to detecting concept drift in wireless, majority of works focus on cybersecurity and general intrusion detection~\cite{SHYAA2024109143, suarez2023survey}.
-As shown in \cite{andresini2021insomnia,nitish2024class} the importance of detecting concept drift in heterogeneous networks to ensure correct detection of intrusion to the network.
-Similar work was shown by \cite{chu2024intrusion}, where by using multiple statistical tests they aimed to precisely localize drift by identifying when the statistics of packet rates, and protocols change significantly.
-This could also involve changes to user behaviors, where they were replaced by an intruder~\cite{soltani2024multi}.
-Although these works provide a solid foundation in concept drift works, proposed methods are use-case specific, hindering reuse across applications, and many require manual recalibration, which is costly or infeasible in large‐scale deployments.
-Additionally, these methods are tightly coupled to intrusion‐detection use cases.
+In wireless settings, most work targets cybersecurity and intrusion detection~\cite{SHYAA2024109143, suarez2023survey}, stressing drift detection in heterogeneous networks for reliable intrusion detection~\cite{andresini2021insomnia,nitish2024class}, using multiple statistical tests to localize drift from changes in packet rates and protocols~\cite{chu2024intrusion}, or attributing drift to user-behaviour changes such as an intruder takeover~\cite{soltani2024multi}.
+These provide a solid foundation but are tightly coupled to intrusion detection and use-case specific, which hinders reuse, and many require manual recalibration that is costly or infeasible at scale.

-By contrast, there is little work on concept drift detection for wireless fingerprinting outdoor localization or link‐level anomaly monitoring, two additional wireless domains where data evolve unpredictably, and true locations or fault annotations are extremely sparse.
-In this paper, we address this gap by developing a task‐agnostic concept drift‐detector that works uniformly on both outdoor fingerprinting‐based localization datasets and wireless link‐anomaly, without manual recalibration or method specific tuning.
+By contrast, little work targets outdoor fingerprinting localization or link-level anomaly monitoring, two domains where data evolve unpredictably and true locations or fault annotations are extremely sparse, the label-scarce regime that most stresses a label-free detector.
+We address this gap with two task-agnostic detectors that operate uniformly on both domains, need substantially less calibration than standard detectors, and use hyperparameters that require no dataset-specific tuning.